datopian/tech.datopian.com/harvesting/README.md

 ### Features

-* Simple: Easy to write harvesters -- just a python script
+* Simple: Easy to write harvesters -- just a python script and you can create harvesters without needing to know almost anything about CKAN
-* Runnable and testable standalone (without the rest of CKAN)
+* Runnable and testable standalone (without the rest of CKAN) which makes running and testing much easier
-* Testing is much easier
 * Uses the latest standard ETL techniques and technologies
+* Multi-cluster support: run one harvester for multiple CKAN instances
 * Data Package based

 ### Installation